Michigan CSC 4th Degree Charges and Defenses

 - Engaging in sexual contact with someone related to you to the third degree unless you are married; however, it may be a defense if the person had a position of authority over you and coerced the sexual contact.

-- Engaging in sexual contact with a client or patient who was not your spouse if you are a mental health professional and less than 2 years has passed since you were treating the alleged victim.
+- Engaging in sexual contact with a client or patient who was not your spouse if you are a mental health professional and less than two (2) years have passed since you were treating the alleged victim.

 - Engaging in sexual contact with a student aged 16 to 18 when you were a teacher, substitute teacher, or school administrator unless the student was emancipated or was your spouse.